 Usability & Onboarding

 As you can see, they are very similar.
-They both have fairly clean designs.
+They both have clean designs.
 That said, Bluehost goes for a less cluttered look with fewer blatant upsells.

-If you know what you want, neither is really an issue, and Bluehost certainly does do upsells elsewhere.
+If you know what you want, neither is an issue, and Bluehost certainly does do upsells elsewhere.

 Overall, Bluehost has an edge on usability and onboarding.
 It’s nothing decisive but does speak to the type of customer that they are looking for, which we’ll cover shortly.